Pranjal31/NoMatterBot/DEPLOY.md

 + Github webhooks are configured to receive any real time event data about issues from Github.
 All the mockups have been removed.
 + The messages that are being displayed to the users on Mattermost are kept separate in a file.
 + Access token for the bot, github user name and password, database username and password are entered via command line when the app is deployed.
 + Github username to mattermost user mapping is saved in the database and fetched in real time.
-Simillaryly user skills for assignee recommendations are also saved in database and fetched in real time whenever needed.
+Similarly, user skills for assignee recommendations are also saved in database and fetched in real time whenever needed.

 The architecture of this project is entirely event-based.
 NoMatterBot does not accept any textual input from the user and the conversation is always initiated by the bot based on the events.